openhab/openhab-addons/addons/binding/org.openhab.binding.solaredge/README.md

 ## Supported Things

-This binding provides only one thing type: The inverter itself.
+This binding provides only one thing type: "generic" which is the inverter itself.
+As the name suggests it is generic which means it applies to all available inverters.
 Create one inverter thing per physical inverter installation available in your home(s).
 Additional stuff like batteries is automatically supported.

 ## Discovery